link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 #### Namespace Mapping

-Technically, a namespaced user is just the host's user.
+Technically, a user within a namespace (a namespaced user) is still ultimately a user on the host system.
-When accessing resources, the kernel will map it to the corresponding host user to perform authorization.
+When this namespaced user attempts to access resources, the kernel maps its namespaced ID to a corresponding host user ID to perform authorization checks.

+For example,
-E.g., `User 1` in `Dev Namespace` is actually mapped to `User 100` when performing actions on the kernel.
+`User 1` within a `Dev Namespace` is actually be mapped to `User 100` on the host system when performing actions that require kernel-level permissions.

-{{< callout type="info">}}
-This mapping is generally established with a special file located at `/proc/self/uid_map`.
-{{< /callout >}}

 ```d2
 OS {